What Bugs Do Sugar Gliders Eat

 Bugs play a crucial part in a sugar glider’s diet due to their high protein content.
 However, it’s important to remember that bugs should not be the sole source of nutrition.
 A balanced diet that includes fruits, vegetables, and a sugar glider pellet mix is crucial for their overall health and well-being.
 Additionally, always provide a fresh supply of water to keep your sugar glider hydrated.

-See also What Are Sugar Glider Babies
+See also Sugar Glider Tail

 Frequently Asked Questions